 Dr. David B. Heller has been our Director of Missions since November 1, 2014.
 A former police officer, Dave pastored in the Columbus Association for 18 years at Pleasant Plains Baptist Church, and has been in the ministry since 1982.
-He and his wife, Cindy, have three grown daughters.
+He and his wife, Cindy, have three grown daughters and 1 granddaughter.
 Dave has also served as Senior Chaplain for the Columbus County Sheriff's Office since 1998

 The History of the Columbus Baptist Association

 Our Association dates back to 1805 when it was first known as Cape Fear.
 It existed until 1898.
 For a long time the Cape Fear Association included churches in Robeson, Columbus, Bladen and Brunswick Counties with some in Pender and a few in South Carolina near the state line.

 This was 25 years before our Baptist State Convention was organized and 16 years after George Washington became the first President of the United States.

 The southeastern part of North Carolina had been thinly settled, but along about this time a number of families had moved into this section from other parts of this and other states.
 During the prior half century many Scotch and Irish families had come from Europe and settled along the Cape Fear River and outlying territory.

 Religious interest had been rather low in some of this territory and churches were few and far between.
 A few Methodist churches had been organized and Bishop Asbury made a journey through this section in 1801, organizing some other churches.

 Some churches believed in missions and some others said that God would save people in His own way and time.
 In some churches there were men who held Calvinistic doctrine and beliefs of the Primitive Baptists.